el-lang-org/el/README.md

 # EL

+An Elixir-syntax-inspired, statically typed programming language.

 EL is a small, statically typed, garbage-collected systems programming language.
-It combines an Elixir-inspired surface syntax with a small static type system and compiles ahead of time to native executables through LLVM.
+It compiles ahead of time to native executables through LLVM.
 The bootstrap compiler is written in Rust.

 ```el